 Uniquely Qualified Personnel

-FSA provides data analysts, records examiners, financial investigators and various other personnel required by the Department of Justice and other agencies.
-In addition to these standard labor categories, FSA also provides some unique types of personnel.
+FSA professionals include data analysts, records examiners, financial investigators and various other personnel uniquely qualified to provide services to the federal law enforcement community.
+In addition to these standard labor categories, FSA also employs specialists with various types of legal and investigative skills.
 These include: